In order to be a calorie deficit, you need to;

 The higher calorie-dense food IS important though, we ALL like high fat, high sugar foods, so allowing yourself some of this will help keep you on track.

-HOW DO YOU MAINTAIN A CALORIE DEFICIT LONG TERM?
+HOW DO YOU STICK TO A CALORIE DEFICIT LONG TERM?

-As you can see above, the math around creating a calorie deficit is quite simple, the difficult part is creating that calorie deficit in a sustainable way, i.e. in a way that fits into your lifestyle and you can maintain for a long time.
+As you can see above, the math around creating a calorie deficit is quite simple, the difficult part is creating that calorie deficit in a sustainable way, i.e. in a way that fits into your lifestyle and you can stick to for a long time.

 There are many well-known diets out there that help you create a calorie deficit and lose weight.
 The problem is, most of these diets are NOT sustainable.